AnonymousUser-git/AdCube/README.md

 ## Ad Showcase

 This is an example of AdCube applied.
-Each ad is contained in a cube and cannot execute malicious scripts.
+Each ad is confined within a cube, and each third-party script is sandboxed via AdCube.

 ![showcase](img/showcase.gif)